The E. M. Viquesney Doughboy Database

 In Vestal Hills Memorial Park, 3997 Vestal Road, Vestal, New York, near Binghamton University.

-We know that Viquesney changed his Doughboy design slightly in 1934, abandoning pressed copper for cast zinc, and at the same time changed foundries from Friedley-Voshardt Company to Raphael Groppi Studios in Chicago.
-We also know Friedley-Voshardt kept the 1920 molds because the Doughboy at Warren, Ohio was made from them in 1941, seven years after the switch, and it bears their maker's mark instead of Viquesney's.
-So although this statue bears the name of a different artist, it was made from Viquesney's original 1920 molds and probably originally stood in the same pose as "The Spirit of the American Doughboy".
+We know that Viquesney changed his Doughboy design slightly in 1934, abandoning sheet bronze for cast zinc, and changing foundries from Friedley-Voshardt Company to Raphael Groppi Studios, both in Chicago.
+We also know Friedley-Voshardt kept the 1920 molds because the Doughboy at Warren, Ohio, was made from them in 1941, seven years after the switch, and it bears the company's maker mark instead of Viquesney's.
+So although both these statues, Vestal and Blue Ash, bear the names of two different artists, they were both made from Friedley-Voshardt's original 1920 molds, and thus are included on our website.

 Links: